citrusvanilla/tinyflux/README.rst

 TinyFlux is:

-- **time-centric:** Python datetime objects are first-class citizens and queries are optimized for time, above all else.

-- **optimized for your happiness:** TinyFlux is designed to be simple and fun to use by providing a simple and clean API that can be learned in 5 minutes.
+- **optimized for your happiness:** TinyFlux is designed to be simple and fun to use by providing a clean API that can be learned in about 90 seconds.

+- **time-centric:** Python datetime objects are first-class citizens, and both the storage and queries are optimized for time above all else.

+- **human-friendly:** The primary datastore is a CSV, making your database human-readable from the very first write.
+No need to use SQL to investigate your data, just open the DB file in any tabular-friendly application.

+- **pure Python:** TinyFlux needs neither an external server nor any dependencies.

-- **tiny:** The current source code has 4,000 lines of code (with about 50% documentation) and 4,000 lines of tests.
-TinyFlux is about 150kb, unzipped.
+- **tiny:** TinyFlux is about 150kb, unzipped.
+The current source code has 4,000 lines of code (with about 50% documentation) and 4,000 lines of tests.

-- **written in pure Python:** TinyFlux needs neither an external server nor any dependencies.
+- **100% covered by tests:** No explanation needed.

-- **works on Python 3.7+ and PyPy-3.9:** TinyFlux works on all modern versions of Python and PyPy.
+- **developed for modern Python** TinyFlux works on all modern versions of Python (3.7 - 3.12) and PyPy (3.9).

-- **100% test coverage:** No explanation needed.

 To get started, head over to the `TinyFlux docs <https://tinyflux.readthedocs.io/>`__.
 Examples can be found in the `examples directory <https://github.com/citrusvanilla/tinyflux/tree/master/examples>`__.
 You can also discuss topics related to TinyFlux including general development, extensions, or showcase your TinyFlux-based projects on the `GitHub discussion forum <https://github.com/citrusvanilla/tinyflux/discussions>`__.